-Focus Area Goals Objectives Actions 1.3 Sustainability and Growth We are a vibrant, healthy and financially strong 1.3.1 To oversee the transfer of resources, authority and power from government to the sector 1.3.1.1 Work with funding agencies to implement Outcomes Based Funding organisation 1.3.1.2 Work with organisations to operationalise a self-determined way of working 1.3.2 To diversify our funding base 1.3.2.1 Actively seek funding to address issues prioritised by VACCHO allowing us to increase our independence and invest in Aboriginal innovation 1.3.2.2 Diversify funding base across government funding, philanthropy and corporate support Ü 1.3.2.3 Increase revenue raising activities and initiatives across VACCHO organisational culture to have 1.3.3.1 Develop and Implement the VACCHO Health and Wellbeing Framework the skills and commitment to enact organisational values 1.3.3.2 Provide cultural supervision for staff 1.3.3.3 Ensure the organisation is inclusive for people with diverse characteristics and life experiences e.g., disability, LGBTQIA+ people, including Brotherboys and Sistergirls 1.3.3.4 Revise policies to make VACCHO a learning organisation including: a.
+Focus Area Goals Objectives Actions 1.3 Sustainability We are a vibrant, and Growth healthy and financially strong 1.3.1 To oversee the transfer of resources, authority and power from 1.3.1.1 Advocate for funding reform to the ACCO sector, including prioritising recurrent/multi-year funding, annual indexation and reduced reporting burden sector government to the sector 1.3.1.2 Work with funding agencies to implement Outcomes Based Funding based on self-determined outcomes and reporting 1.3.1.3 Work with government and mainstream organisations to operationalise self-determined ways of work 1.3.1.4 Advocate for and establish an ACCO Perpetual Infrastructure Fund to provide self-determined infrastructure resources for ACCOs 1.3.2 To plan and implement activities that support 1.3.2.1 To develop and monitor an annual Business Development Plan for VACCHO VACCHO's long-term sustainability 1.3.2.2 Actively seek funding to address issues prioritised by VACCHO 1.3 1.3.2.3 Diversify funding base across government funding, philanthropy and corporate support 1.3.2.4 Increase revenue raising activities and initiatives across VACCHO 1.3.3 To invest in our staff and organisational 1.3.3.1 Develop and Implement the VACCHO Health and Wellbeing Framework culture to have the skills and commitment to 1.3.3.2 Cultural supervision for all Aboriginal staff and Cultural Mentoring for all Non-Aboriginal staff enact organisational values and strategies 1.3.3.3 Ensure the organisation is inclusive for people with diverse identities and life experiences 1.3.3.4 Revise policies to make VACCHO a learning organisation including: a.
 Undertaking training needs analysis to inform staff professional development b.
-Developing guidelines to promote professional development 1.3.3.5 Develop professional development and leadership opportunities to achieve leadership and career aspirations for Aboriginal staff.
-1.4 Workforce There is a strong and able workforce, across 1.4.1 To develop strategies to recruit, retain and develop the Victorian Aboriginal health and wellbeing sector workforce 1.4.1.1 Develop the Victorian Aboriginal health and wellbeing sector Whole of Workforce Strategy with: the sector, delivering holistic health and 1.4.1.2 Implementation Plan wellbeing services to 1.4.1.3 Monitoring and Evaluation Framework Aboriginal people 1.4.1.4 Strategy prototyping
+Developing guidelines to promote professional development 1.3.3.5 Develop professional development and leadership opportunities to achieve leadership and career aspirations for Aboriginal staff 1.4 Workforce There is a strong and able workforce, across the sector, 1.4.1 To develop strategies to attract, recruit, retain and develop the 1.4.1.1 Develop and implement the Victorian Aboriginal Health and Wellbeing Workforce Strategy with: delivering holistic health and Victorian Aboriginal health and wellbeing 1.4.1.2 Implementation Plan wellbeing services to Aboriginal people sector workforce 1.4.1.3 Monitoring and Evaluation Framework